mdn/content/files/en-us/learn_web_development/getting_started/environment_setup/command_line/index.md

 ## Summary

-That brings us to the end of our brief tour of the terminal/command line.
-Next up we'll be looking in more detail at package managers, and what we can do with them.
+That brings us to the end of our introductory tour of the terminal/command line, and to the Environment setup module.
+Next up, we will get you working on building your first simple website, so you can get an idea of what web development is like.

-{{PreviousMenuNext("Learn/Tools_and_testing/Understanding_client-side_tools/Overview","Learn/Tools_and_testing/Understanding_client-side_tools/Package_management", "Learn/Tools_and_testing/Understanding_client-side_tools")}}
+{{PreviousMenuNext("Learn_web_development/Getting_started/Environment_setup/Dealing_with_files", "Learn_web_development/Getting_started/Your_first_website", "Learn_web_development/Getting_started/Environment_setup")}}